Six Ways to Reach Your Genetic Potential

 1 – Train hard on the tough, high-impact exercises

 Many of these high-potential guys are born with a big structure.
 Tall, naturally athletic, broad shoulders, square jaw.
-They talk loud, and generally it’s to boast about something hardcore they did – the hockey game they dominated, the girl they brought home from the bar, how they work 12 hours of hard construction labor, etc.
+They talk loud, and generally, it’s to boast about something hardcore they did – the hockey game they dominated, the girl they brought home from the bar, how they work 12 hours of hard construction labour, etc.